NoamRivlin/js-assignment/README.md

 # js-assignment
-2 computers and 1 kiddo
+2 computers and 1 jimbo